 Year 9 and Year 10 students are offered the opportunity to become involved in an innovative style of secondary education - Inquiry Learning.
-Inquiry Learning is about students taking more responsibility for their own learning and gaining the necessary skills and attitudes that enable them to continue the quest for knowledge throughout their life.
+Inquiry Learning is about students taking more responsibility for their own learning and gaining the necessary skills and attitudes that enable The focus will be on the teaching and learning of 'good them to continue the quest for knowledge throughout their life.